programminghistorian/ph-submissions/en/lessons/gravity-model.md

 Readers are invited to download and explore this [published dataset](https://zenodo.org/record/31026) and its documentation to understand the types of primary sources being modelled in this example.
 It is not strictly necessary to do so to follow along.

-## Some important notes about the dataset:
+## Some Important Notes about the Dataset:

 Gravity models will only return meaningful results if constructed for case studies that meet certain conditions.
 While it is not feasible to provide an exhaustive list, there were a few decisions the authors of the study had to make when working with this dataset of vagrants, and they are worth repeating as a warning to readers who might be thinking about their own study.